 1 pound crawfish tails (we can only get frozen in Toronto)

-2 bay leaves (we were lucky enough to get fresh this week)
+2 bay leaves (we were lucky enough to get fresh this week)1 cup water + 1 tbsp flour for a slurry

 1/4- 1/2 tsp cayenne pepper